 There are at least twenty-nine of a possible fifty-four different numbered MEL pieces known to exist today.
 Instead of having an inscribed HUM, they show an earlier inscribed MEL along with the mold number.
 Factory records have two more figurines identified as MEL 6 – Child in Bed Candy Dish and MEL 7 – Tiny Child Angel (sitting on the lid of a candy dish).

-This figurine is part of the Donald Deeks Collection held at auction on Saturday, 16 January 2021 in Clearwater, Florida and sold for $425.00.
+This figurine was part of the Donald Deeks Collection held at auction on Saturday, 16 January 2021 in Clearwater, Florida and sold for $425.00.

 MEL 7 – Tiny Child Angel, Candy Dish